Last checked: 5 June 2026

 This guide is built for France fans deciding whether to attend in North America, watch legally from Europe, compare hospitality, or wait until the ticket path is clearer.

-Start from FIFA schedule and ticket sources, then compare city logistics, hotel flexibility, hospitality value, and legal European viewing.
+Use FIFA schedule and ticket sources first.
+Then compare city logistics, hotel flexibility, hospitality value, resale fees, and licensed European viewing.

 - Group path